AppGharage/Epay-Support/docs/home/README.md

 ## Overview
 Epay is a payment service that makes it easier for African businesses to securely accept online payments (both local and International) without coding or having a website and at no cost.

-**Focus on building a gloabl business and not on payments infrastructure.
+**Focus on building a global business and not on payments infrastructure.
 Get Paid around the World, Grow your Business, Go Global!**

 ::: tip What makes us different?